rowjay007/url-shortening-service/technical.md

 This is the technical debt that cripples projects.
 The first step to paying it down is to establish clear boundaries.
 This isn't about adding unnecessary complexity; it's about creating a structure that enables future growth and maintainability.

-### The Refactored Handler: The Power of Delegation
+### The Power of Delegation

-Now, let's look at the refactored version of that same handler after applying a clean architecture.
+Now, let's look at how we'll build that same handler using a clean architecture approach.
 Notice what it *doesn't* do.

 ```go
 func (h *URLHandler) CreateShortURL(c *gin.Context) {